+If you’re visiting London, we recommend a picnic in St. James’ Park.
 With views of Buckingham Palace and the London Eye, St. James’ Park is one of my favorite spots in London.
 I think I could stand on the bridge in the center for hours each day and be at peace with the world.
 Put together a picnic basket, grab a blanket, and pick a spot in the shade as the day comes to a close.
-St. James’ Park is great for the three most important parts of a picnic – beauty, space, and people-watching!
+We recommend the nearby M&S for ready to eat picnic food!

 Spend the entire day in a pub’s beer garden

 There is nothing better than a summer day spent in the garden of your favorite pub with friends.
 With pitchers of Pimm’s flowing and hearty pub food to accompany them, there is literally no reason to leave.
 Most pubs move TVs outside for the summer, as well, so you do not have to miss any sport.
 Sit in the sun or opt for the shade – just make sure you pick a spot you are ready to sit in all day!
-Some of our favorite summer pubs include The Falcon, The Windmill, The Ship and The Anchor.
+Some of our favorite summer pubs include The Avalon (Clapham South), The Windmill (Clapham), The Ship (Wandsworth) and The Anchor (Southwark).

 Walk along the Thames

 Walking along the river in London gives you plenty to see and do.
 There are museums, pubs, tourist attractions, and some incredible architecture!
-Westminster and London Bridge are both great starting points – just walk until you become bored or distracted!
+Westminster and London Bridge are both great starting points – just pick a direction and start walking.
+If you want to feel like you’ve escaped from the city, start in Richmond and wander alongside the Thames towards Mortlake.
+You’ll be transported to a different world – and there are plenty of pubs to stop at along the way.

 It seems that, when summer rolls around, buildings suddenly have restaurants on their rooftops.
 I don’t know when they get built, or why they are not there all year, but know that they appear in the summer.
 From pop up roof restaurants (like at John Lewis) to rooftop parties (like Brixton Beach Boulevard), there is so much to do in London above street level.